kraken-XIV/octo-svg-art/README.md

-# CryptoPepes SVG repository
+# octo.fi x Cryptopepes SVG repository

-This repository functions as source for the CryptoPepes art pipeline.
+This repository functions as source for the octo.fi x CryptoPepes art pipeline.

 After preprocessing each SVG part is converted into a template, to be used for visualization of the look of newly born pepes,